The 20 Best Esotropia Doctors Near Me in Maryland, US

 English

-Todd Goodglick is an Ophthalmologist in Chevy Chase, Maryland.
+Todd Goodglick is an Ophthalmologist practicing medicine in Chevy Chase, Maryland.
 Dr. Goodglick is rated as an Experienced provider by MediFind in the treatment of Esotropia.
-His top areas of expertise are Optic Neuritis, Horner Syndrome, Eyelid Bump, and Eyelid Drooping.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Optic Neuritis, Horner Syndrome, Eyelid Bump, and Ptosis.
+Dr. Goodglick is board certified in American Board Of Ophthalmology and American Board Of Internal Medicine.

 Experienced in Esotropia